She Loves Biscotti

 Maria

-★★★★★ If you have made these melt-in-your-mouth potatoes, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made these roasted potatoes in oven recipe, I would love to hear about it in the comments below and be sure to rate the recipe!

 Crispy Italian Oven Roasted Garlic Potatoes in a sheet pan.

-These Crispy Italian Oven Roasted Garlic Potatoes will quickly become one of your favorite side dishes.
-Crispy on the outside; tender on the inside.
+These Italian Oven Roasted Potatoes will quickly become one of your favorite side dishes.
+Crispy on the outside; soft and tender on the inside.
+The perfect side dish for an everyday meal or holiday dinner.

 Course: side